m00nwtchr/cofd-pc/README.md

-# cofd-pc-rs
+# Chronicles of Darkness Player Companion
-Chronicles of Darkness Player Companion (cofd-pc), rewritten in Rust.
+A standalone digital toolkit for the Chronicles of Darkness TTRPG game.